In our detailed guide to Pathfinder: Kingmaker we tell you how to perfectly configure the difficulty level and the autopause.

 Nevertheless, it makes sense that we adjust the difficulty level so that we can get used to Pathfinder: Kingmaker, learn the game mechanics and only increase the challenge level again when we feel confident enough.
 For this purpose, developer Owlcat Games has implemented extensive settings.
-In our following guide, we’ll tell you what you can adjust and make recommendations for your first playthrough.
+In our guide we’ll tell you what you can adjust and make recommendations for your first playthrough.
 After setting the difficulty level, make sure you don’t forget the settings for the autopause.
-These options are extremely important for a smooth gaming experience.
+These options are very important for a good gaming experience.

 Predefined difficulty levels

-Recommendation: Disable “Only skill user gets skill check experience”.
-We also recommend setting “Kingdom Management” to Easy or to run completely automatically.
-Please note that a fully automatic Kingdom Management cannot be changed back again in-game.
+- Recommendation: Disable “Only skill user gets skill check experience”.
+We also recommend to set “Kingdom Management” to Easy or to run it completely automatically.
+Please note that a fully automated Kingdom Management cannot be changed back again in-game.

-Recommendation: Set “Kingdom Management” to Easy or let it run completely automatically.
-Please note that a fully automatic Kingdom Management cannot be changed again later in the game.
+- Recommendation: Set “Kingdom Management” to Easy or let it run completely automatically.
+Please note that a fully automated Kingdom Management cannot be changed again later in the game.

-Recommendation: This mode is perfect for a “real” (i.e. quite challenging) first playthrough.
+- Recommendation: This mode is perfect for a “real” (i.e. quite challenging) first playthrough.
 At any time during the game, you can adjust things such as damage to the party or enemy difficulty (affecting enemy attributes).
-If you don’t feel like managing a kingdom, set it to automatic.
-Please note that a fully automatic Kingdom Management cannot be changed again during the campaign.
+If you don’t feel like managing a kingdom, automate it.
+Please note that a fully automated Kingdom Management cannot be changed again during the campaign.

-If you already know Pathfinder very well and are looking for a distinct challenge, choose this mode.
+If you already know Pathfinder well and are looking for a distinct challenge, choose this mode.
 This is where your enemies unfold their full power according to the rules.
-Please note that this level of difficulty when compared with other CRPGs feels like “hard mode”.
+Please note that this level of difficulty feels like “hard mode” when compared with other CRPGs.